MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-object.md

 > [!IMPORTANT]
 > System and virtual tables can't be extended.
 System tables are created in the ID range of 2.000.000.000 and above.
 For more information about object ranges, see [Object Ranges](devenv-object-ranges.md).

 ## Table object limits

 The table object has limitations that are mostly dictated by SQL Server, such as the maximum record size, number of fields, and the number of keys.

-For more information about current limitations on the table object, see [Object Specifications and Limitations](devenv-object-specifications-limitations.md)
+For more information about current limitations on the table object, see [Object specifications and limitations](devenv-object-specifications-limitations.md).

 ## Snippet support

 Typing the shortcut `ttable` will create the basic layout for a table object when using the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)] in Visual Studio Code.

 [!INCLUDE[intelli_shortcut](includes/intelli_shortcut.md)]

-## Adding tooltips on table fields
+## Add tooltips on table fields

 Starting in [!INCLUDE[prod_short](includes/prod_short.md)] 2024 release wave 1, you can define tooltips on table fields.
-When a tooltip is defined on a table field, any page that use the field will automatically enherit the tooltip.
+When a tooltip is defined on a table field, any page that uses the field automatically inherits the tooltip.

-For more information, see [Adding tooltips to table and page fields](devenv-adding-tooltips.md).
+For more information, see [Add tooltips to table and page fields](devenv-adding-tooltips.md).

 ## Table example